maikel233/Nyctum-Dumpster/README.md

-# What is AyyTux?
+# What is Nyctum-Dumpster?

-AyyTux is a special place on earth, where all useless stuff we have in nyctum goes, after it's removed.
+Nyctum-Dumpster is a special place on earth, where all useless stuff we have in nyctum goes, after it's removed.
 Just know if we add something here, Nyctum does it much better.
 AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.

 ## Compiling

 **Note:** _Do NOT download or compile as the root user_

-### Download the dependencies required to build AyyTux:
+### Download the dependencies required to build Nyctum-Dumpster:

 If you're having problems compiling make sure you've got the latest version of `g++`.
 [How to update g++](https://github.com/AimTuxOfficial/AimTux/wiki/Updating-your-compiler)